Why applicant resume screening is important

 Tips for reading a resume

-Here are five steps for how to read a resume and determine which applicants are best qualified for your position.
+Now that you know what to look for in an applicant’s resume, here are six steps for how to read a resume and determine which applicants are best qualified for your position.

 1. Review the cover letter